puppeteer/puppeteer/packages/browsers/README.md

-npx @puppeteer/browsers --help # help for all commands npx @puppeteer/browsers install --help # help for the install command npx @puppeteer/browsers launch --help # help for the launch command
+npx @puppeteer/browsers --help # help for all commands npx @puppeteer/browsers install --help # help for the install command npx @puppeteer/browsers launch --help # help for the launch command npx @puppeteer/browsers clear --help # help for the clear command npx @puppeteer/browsers list --help # help for the list command
 ```

 You can specify the version of the `@puppeteer/browsers` when using